-Chris Schultheiss is in his first year as an assistant athletic trainer at West Virginia, working primarily with the Mountaineer football program.
+Chris Schultheiss is in his second year as an assistant athletic trainer at West Virginia, working primarily with the Mountaineer football program.

 Schultheiss assists with the day-to-day care, rehabilitation and prevention of athletic injuries for the football program.
 He also has duties as an instructor in the WVU athletic training education program.